-In fiscal year 2018, there were 37 discharge appeals filed and the Commission rendered decisions in 38 appeals.
-The Commission imposed a suspension instead of discharge in five appeals and denied 16 appeals (upheld the discharge).
-One appeal was upheld and the employee was reinstated.
-Four appeals were dismissed for default for not appearing at hearing date or for no jurisdiction because of late filing or non-certified status of the employee.
-The remaining 12 appeals were withdrawn or settled.
-There were 15 pending discharge appeals at June 30, 2018.
+In fiscal year 2019, there were 21 discharge appeals filed and the Commission rendered decisions in 27 appeals.
+The Commission imposed a suspension instead of discharge in six appeals and denied six appeals (upheld the discharge).
+Four appeals were dismissed for no jurisdiction because they were either exempt employees or not certified.
+The remaining 11 appeals were withdrawn or settled.
+There were nine pending discharge appeals as of June 30, 2019.

-There were three suspension appeals filed during fiscal year 2018 and eight decisions rendered by the Commission.
-Four appeals were dismissed after being withdrawn or settled, two were dismissed for no jurisdiction, one appeal resulted in the suspension being reduced from ten days to five days, and one appeal resulted in the suspension being upheld.
-There were no pending suspension appeals at June 30, 2018.
+There were four suspension appeals filed during fiscal year 2019 and two decisions rendered by the Commission.
+One appeal was withdrawn, and one suspension was upheld.
+There were two pending suspension appeals as of June 30, 2019.

 The Commission is also responsible for hearing appeals of employees who have been demoted in their positions.
 Although this is not an active area, it is important that employees have a right to appeal if they believe they have been unjustly demoted in their position.
-One demotion appeal was filed during fiscal year 2018 and it is pending at June 30, 2018.
+Two demotion appeals were filed, and the Commission rendered decisions in three during fiscal year 2019.
+One was upheld, one was withdrawn, and one was dismissed for no jurisdiction as the employee was not certified.
+There were none pending as of June 30, 2019.